-&lt;sup>28 UNFCCC.
-2008.
+28 UNFCCC (2008).
 Mechanisms to manage financial risks from direct impacts of climate change in developing countries.
-Available at

-&lt;sup>29 Y. Nassef.
-2019.
+29 Nassef, Y. (2019).
 The PCL Framework: A strategic approach to comprehensive risk management in response to climate change impacts.

-&lt;sup>30 Note that the GCF has a mandate to address loss and damage support, if it wishes to do so.
+30 Note that the GCF has a mandate to address loss and damage support, if it wishes to do so.
 Paragraph 21 of decision 12/CP25.